Thursday, April 23, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 What is a gateway?

 A gateway, or residential gateway, is a combo device that has a Wi-Fi router and a terminal device (such as a modem) inside a single hardware box.
 That said, a gateway generally has a service connector/port plus a few LAN ports.
-Since it can connect directly to the service line, it tends not to have a WAN port.
+Since it can connect directly to the service line, it typically doesn’t have a WAN port.

 If you use equipment provided by a cable service provider, chances are it’s a gateway.
 In this case, the company technician might call it a “modem,” which, though partly true, is incorrect.
-However, the misnomer is so prevalent that many hardware vendors actually use the word “modem” to name their gateways to make them relatable to consumers who have been so used to the practice.
+However, the misnomer is so prevalent that many hardware vendors use the term “modem” for their gateways, making them relatable to consumers accustomed to the practice.

-Router vs. gateway: The former has a WAN port and no terminal connector; the latter has a terminal connector and no WAN port.
-This particular router is the Asus RT-BE86U, and the gateway is the ARRIS SURFboard G54.
+Router vs. gateway: The former (the ASUS RT-BE86U) has a WAN port, but no terminal connector; the latter (the ARRIS SURFboard G54) has a terminal connector but no WAN port.
 Both are Wi-Fi 7-capable equipment.
 A gateway can function as a router, but can’t replace a standard router since it has no WAN port.

 A gateway is convenient since you don’t have to deal with many hardware boxes and wires.
 In a way, it helps declutter your home.
-In return, it’s rigid in the sense that you simply can’t upgrade just the terminal (modem) or the router part—you have to replace the entire box.
+In return, it’s rigid: you simply can’t upgrade just the terminal (modem) or the router—you have to replace the entire box.
 However, the biggest issue with gateways is that they’re often relatively poor in functionality and features compared to standard Wi-Fi routers.

 Note that while a gateway has a router and a modem on the inside, and many gateways can work as a modem, a gateway without a WAN port (which is often the case) can’t work as a standalone router.